Sunrise (Australian TV program): Local bulletins

 Queensland's local news updates were presented by Bianca Stone from Seven's Brisbane studios and aired every half-hour from 6:00 am, prior to the national news update.
 These local news updates were discontinued in April 2022 when New South Wales, the Australian Capital Territory, Victoria and Tasmania rejoined Queensland in the same AEST timezone.

 Hosts

 Fill-in presenters

-Current presenters who have been fill-in hosts or co-hosts of Sunrise in recent times include Edwina Bartholomew, Monique Wright, Matt Doran, Kylie Gillies, Michael Usher, Mike Amor, Mark Beretta, Matt Shirvington, Larry Emdur and Chris Reason.
+Current presenters who have been fill-in hosts or co-hosts of Sunrise in recent times include Edwina Bartholomew, Monique Wright, David Woiwod, Kylie Gillies, Michael Usher, Mike Amor, Mark Beretta, Larry Emdur and Chris Reason.

 Fill-in presenters for other roles, in order from most likely to be used to least likely to be used: